Siting and licensing process

 - Abnormal groundwater chemistry

-After the feasibility studies, the site investigation phase followed and it was agreed between government and implementer that such studies should be done for at least two specific sites.
-The site investigations involved vast geological investigations including;
+The feasibility studies were followed by the site investigation phase and it was agreed between the government and implementer that these studies should be conducted for at least two specific sites.
+The site investigations involved vast geological investigations, including: